Southern Highlands (New South Wales): Bradman Museum, Bowral

 The Bradman Museum is a tribute museum to Australian cricketer Sir Donald Bradman who grew up in and spent his early life in Bowral until his fame.
 The museum contains artifacts of Bradman's life and also serves as a museum of cricket and contains historical cricket memorabilia.
 The museum is located adjacent to Bradman Oval where the Australian Cricket Team play a friendly game annually.

 Fitzroy Falls

 Fitzroy Falls is a waterfall found in the Morton National Park near the Highlands' village of the same name, Fitzroy Falls, and located near Kangaroo Valley.
-The Fitroy Falls reserve offers lookouts of the waterfall and of panoramic views of the Morton National Park.
+The Fitzroy Falls reserve offers lookouts of the waterfall and of panoramic views of the Morton National Park.
 The waterfall and village is located near the lake Fitzroy Reservoir.
 The waterfall's and lake's reserve includes lookouts, bushwalking trails and picnic areas.

 Illawarra Fly Tree Top Walk, Robertson

 The Illawarra Fly Tree Top Walk, also known as Illawarra Fly is a canopy walkway located south-east of Robertson in the area known as Knights Hill.
 The facility is a 500m long and 25m high walk facility that opened in mid-2008.
 The project is similar to the Otway Fly Tree Top Walk in Victoria, Australia.
 The project consists of a 1500m walk.
 Moreover, 500m of the 1500m walk is 25m high among the Blackwoods and many other trees of the temperate rainforest of the Budderoo National Park and Illawarra Escarpment.
 In addition, the project has a 45m high lookout along with the walk that offers panoramic views far south to Bass Point and as far as north to Bundeena which is part of south of the Sutherland Shire.
 Other views include Wollongong, Lake Illawarra, Tasman Sea, Shellharbour, Kiama and other localities of the South Coast, as well as various localities of the Southern Highlands, the Illawarra Escarpment and Budderoo National Park.